Stewart-Robertson/CrewAI_DA_Agents/docs/README.md

 * Use the results to create **business-ready presentations** using AI.
 Note that nothing has been changed by me in the presentations, so there are some oddities in the AI images (although I think they are very impressive for being made in seconds).

-The project uses CrewAI for a number of reasons, but mainly because it is open source and serves as a flexible, application-agnostic agent-building framework.
+The project uses CrewAI for a number of reasons, but mainly because it is open source and serves as a flexible, application-agnostic agent-building platform.

 A visual representation of the project is below: